ArtemHorik/PyWeather/README.md

 Weather check program using Openweather-API for Windows

-Enter your openweather API in config.py file!
+SETUP: Enter your openweather API in config.py file and run weather.py

 !!!
 You have to access programs using your location in Windows settings !!!